HuongIvyNguyen/flight_performance/README.md

 + Adjusted the size so that all content can be fitted in a single page without scrolling over horizontally
 + Corrected all titles for all charts so the graphs are more explanatory and storytelling to the audience.

-I chose to keep the tooltip format for the last bar chart since I like how it shows the information for each carrier with the responding variable.
+I chose to keep the tooltip format for the bar chart representing the most common cause in delaying flights since I like how it shows the information for each carrier with the responding variable.
 Also, I like the underline effect, whick helps to compare which is the most common cause in delaying flights for all cariers in the top-five-delay list.

 The final visualization can be accesses via index-final.html file.